Reno Solar Power: the Coal Industry’s Broom & Dustpan

-Not only does Reno have solid solar potential, it has homeowners who can both qualify for and benefit from solar to a greater degree than 95% of all other cities in America.
+Not only does Reno have solid solar potential, but it also has homeowners who can both qualify for and benefit from solar to a greater degree than 95 percent of all other cities in America.

-Reno gets more year-round sunshine than all but 7 other cities in America, and with the exception of Las Vegas, all of these cities are positioned far closer to the equator, making Reno an even more unique spotlight for the solar industry.
+Reno gets more year-round sunshine than all but seven other cities in America.
+Except for Las Vegas, all these cities are positioned far closer to the equator, making Reno a unique spotlight for the solar industry.

 We aren’t just fond of Reno because Go Solar Group has entered that market, but because the state in which the city hails from has championed alternatives to coal for quite some time, albeit not with some of the greatest resources when contrasted to the infinite and eternally awesome sun.

 The Energy Information Administration (EIA) reports that coal-based energy is shipped to Reno and other major Nevada cities from out-of-state locations in Utah and Colorado, making natural gas one of Reno’s bigger energy resources.
-This also jacks up the price of coal, which, if we’re being realistic, deserves a slew of sales taxes for its detrimental impacts on health and the environment.
+Nevada’s coal importation also jacks up the price of coal, which, if we’re being realistic, deserves a slew of sales taxes for its detrimental impacts on health and the environment.